Moving applications and data to the cloud may seem risky, but the idea behind migration is quickly becoming paramount.

 Hybrid capabilities: Azure Arc, Stack, and Site Recovery present seamless realization of hybrid-cloud and edge scenarios.

-With respect to hybrid environments, Azure is fastly turning in favor of enterprise tooling and licensing models that are good for adoption by organizations already on a Microsoft technology stack.
+With respect to hybrid environments, Azure migration to cloud is fastly turning in favor of enterprise tooling and licensing models that are good for adoption by organizations already on a Microsoft technology stack

 How Azure Migrate Helps Your Cloud Journey